mradul-001/verba/assignments/README.md

 # Verba

-In this final project, we’ll use **Wav2Vec2.0** to convert audio to text.
+In this final project, we’ll use **Wav2Vec2.0** to get transcripts of audio files.
 Instead of building a model from scratch and training it on a large dataset, which takes a lot of time and resources, Wav2Vec2.0 offers a quicker and easier solution.
 It’s already trained on a huge amount of audio data, so we can use it right away for accurate results without needing to worry about the complicated details.

 - ### Transformers